ideonella/ideonella.github.io/guide.md

         - Why?
 Cash of course.
 This will supplement your AP nicely and give you 2x +4 AP against monsters as well.
     3. TRI Seraps's Necklace
         - Why?
 Is the price right or is the price right?
- 3. b.
-If you're strapped for silver, enhance your Red Sand Crystal Rings from the Vallencia questline and Forest's Eye Earrings, a decent alternative to Red Coral Earrings even if you do have the cash, from the Kamasylve questline for the time being.
+    - If you're strapped for silver, enhance your Red Sand Crystal Rings from the Vallencia questline and Forest's Eye Earrings, a decent alternative to Red Coral Earrings even if you do have the cash, from the Kamasylve questline for the time being.
+ 4. Boss Gear upgeades
- 4. a.
-Succession: Upgrade to TET Kzarka mainhand
+    - Succession: Upgrade to TET Kzarka mainhand
- 4. b.
-Awakening: Upgrade to TET Kzarka awakening
+    -  Awakening: Upgrade to TET Kzarka awakening